An introduction to decoupling and harmonic analysis over $\mathbb{Q}_p$: Introduction

 Recently, instead of working over $\R$, decoupling has been studied over $\F$ (we use $\F$ instead of $\Q_p$ as we reserve $p$ for the $L^p$ norm), see for example \cite{CHLMRY} and \cite{GLY21}.
 The prime $q$ throughout will be an odd prime.
 In \cite{GLY21}, with Shaoming Guo and Po-Lam Yung, we optimized Guth, Maldague, and Wang's argument and worked over $\F$ instead of $\R$ to prove a parabola decoupling theorem over $\F$ which then was able to reduce $C$ down to $2+$, that is, $K(N) \lsm_{\vep} (\log N)^{2 + \vep}$.

-There are some clear advantages in working over $\F$ instead of $\R$.
+Similar to the advantages of working with the Walsh model in time frequency analysis (see for example \cite{thiele}), there are some clear advantages in working over $\F$ instead of $\R$.
 The following are some heuristics that are used when thinking about decoupling over $\R$ but need to be made rigorous when writing out the proofs.
 This often involves working with smooth cutoffs or convolutions to make all the ``essentially" statements rigorously true and can be somewhat technical.
 Over $\F$, however, the statements below are rigorously true with little modification.

 \begin{enumerate}[$(i)$] \item The neighborhood of the parabola $\ta_{J}$ is essentially a parallelogram.

 \item Balls and squares are essentially the same and so the square $[0, R]^2$ is essentially the same as the square $[-R, R]^2$ which in turn is essentially the same as the ball $B(0, R)$.
 Furthermore, $O(1)$ dilates of geometric objects such as a balls and rectangles are also essentially the same, and so we don't distinguish between $B(0, R)$ and $B(0, 2R)$.